 Mulhouse is a medium-size town in the industrial heartland of Alsace-Lorraine.
 This part of France is famous for hosting many famous factories and also for the invention of various things during the centuries.
 The best way to discover Mulhouse is by using the local public transport and to arrive here by train.

 I was travelling across Europe using my Interrail pass from London to Budapest and as part of my trip I stopped off in Mulhouse.
 I spent my first night in Strasbourg and then took a train to Mulhouse and then on to Zurich in Switzerland.
-Reading these articles you will learn how easy it is to use your Interrail pass on regional European trains without having to pay for reservation fees.

 Travelling to Mulhouse by Train – Video